You may not think much about fiber — until you find yourself dealing with an, er, irregular situation.

 1. Whole-wheat pasta

-Carbs get a bad rap, but whole grains are a great source of fiber and are also rich in healthy phytonutrients, Taylor says.
+Carbs get a bad rap, but whole grains are a great source of fiber and are also rich in healthy phytonutrients (believed to help prevent various diseases), Taylor says.
 Skip the white pasta (which has been stripped of all the good stuff), and go for whole-wheat instead.

 “Barley is a delicious grain that’s often overlooked,” Taylor says.
 Try tossing it in soups or mix up a grain bowl with your favorite meat and veggies.